gsloan-qs/docker-shell/README.md

 3. Select the App you've created in the previous step or a different app with docker deployment configured
 4. Hover on the app component and select the '>' icon representing 'commands' from the radial menu
 5. Run the 'Deploy App' command

+## Build
+1. Download the latest [ShellFoundry](https://github.com/QualiSystems/shellfoundry) release
+2. Make open the repo folder in your preferred Python IDE
+3. After making changes, run ShellFoundry Package to create a new shell
+4. Import the Shell to CloudShell to test the changes

 ## Contributing